Orbits of the left-right equivalence of maps in arbitrary characteristic

 The tangent space $T_\cA f$ is not an $R_X$-module.
 And $T_\cA f$ is not finitely generated as a module over $R_Y$.
-Numerous simple/immediate properties of $T_\cR f, T_\cK f$ become cumbersome (and non-trivial) for $T_\cA f$.
-Below we study the annihilator $\ca_\cA$, the extended module structure of $T_\cA f$, the Nakayama\&Artin-Rees properties, and the topological closure $\overline{T_\cA f}$.
+As is mentioned in \S\ref{Sec.Intro.Contents}, numerous simple/immediate properties of $T_\cR f, T_\cK f$ become cumbersome (and non-trivial) for $T_\cA f$.
+E.g. even the simplest properties of $T_\cA f$ in the classical $C^\infty$-case rely heavily on the deep Mather-Malgrange preparation theorem.